 There are many different roles you can fill with an associate’s degree in ECE.
 The most important factor is to find a career that you are passionate about.
 If you love working with children and want to help make a difference in their lives, then an early childhood education AA degree is a great option for you.
-Read on to learn more about what you can do with an early childhood education associate’s degree.
+Read on to learn more about what you can do with an early childhood education associate degree.

 What Is an AA Degree in Early Childhood Education?

-The Associate of Arts in Early Childhood Education is a two-year degree program that prepares you for careers working with young children.
+The Associate of Arts in Early Childhood Education is a degree program that prepares you for careers working with young children.
 Students in the program take courses in child development, early childhood education, and other related topics.
 The AA in ECE is a widely recognized and respected degree that provides you with the knowledge and skills necessary to work effectively with young children and their families.

 Additionally, the degree equips you with skills you can use in a variety of roles after graduation, including: